Wxrlds/AdminTools/README.md

-# FedoraSetupScripts
+# OSSetupTools
-A collection of useful scripts to execute when first installing Fedora Linux
+A collection of useful scripts for Fedora Linux and Windows